deepukr007/NearFoodBlogSmartContract/README.md

         - For debugging

-Create a book with details like:
-ID of the book
-Name of the book
-Author of the book
-Department to which the book belongs to
-View all the books stored on chain

-Query a particular book though ID of the book.
+Note :  <> is a placeholder

+Functions

+    - pushRestuarant
+        - Parametetrs - '{"restaurantName": <Restuarant Name> , "location" : <Location>}'
+         The function will push the restuarnt to blockchain with details like restaurant name and location.
+First it will check if the restuarant is already in the blockchain. if yes it will throw an error using assertion

+    - deleteRestuarant
+        - Parametetrs - '{"restaurantName": <Restuarant Name> }'
+         The function will delete the restuarnt from blockchain.
+         The contract can only do this , this handled by assertion.
+         It also checks wether the restarant is ain blockahin to delete or not , if restuant is not in blockchain it will throw an error

+     - pushReview
+        - Parametetrs - '{"restaurantName": <Restuarant Name> ,  "review" : <Review> }'
+          This will add the review of an restuarant to the the vector aloing with it it binds to the resturant.
+So each restarant can have different set of reviews.

+    - getAllReviewsOfRest
+       - Parametetrs - '{"restaurantName": <Restuarant Name> }'
+       This function returns the list of all the reviews of a a particular restuarant which passed as pamaeters.

 Installation
 To run the project locally, follow the below steps:

 Getting started

+Requirements
-Make sure you have installed Node.js >= 12
+    - Node.js >= 12
-Make sure you have installed NEAR CLI : npm i -g near-cli
+    - NEAR CLI :
+    npm i -g near-cli

+Steps -

-Login to your NEAR account.
+1) Login to your NEAR account.
-If you don't have a NEAR account , create it at [https://wallet.testnet.near.org/] Configure NEAR CLI to authorize your testnet account: near login
+If you don't have a NEAR account , create it at [https://wallet.testnet.near.org/]

-Running the project
+2) Configure NEAR CLI to authorize your testnet account: near login

-Clone this repository
+3) Clone this repository
-In the terminal , navigate to the project folder, to install the dependencies and run yarn To create a smart contract development and deployment:
-Run yarn build to build the smart contract.
-Look at package.json folder to see all the command that can be executed with yarn.
-Run yarn deploy to deploy the smart contract to the development server that was built in the previous step.
-This will return the Txn ID of the deployed contract along with a link to near explorer to see various statistics of the deployed contract.
-Using the methods of the deployed contract
-The following commands will allow you to interact with NEAR CLI and the deployed smart contract's methods:

-Command to create a new book:
-near call $CONTRACT newBook '{"bookId": "string","bookName": "string","author": "string","department": "string"}' --account-id <Enter your account id>

-Insert the data in place of "string" mentioned in the command of the method.
-The contract details will be available in the folder named 'neardev'->'dev-account'
+    - Install the dependencies using npm
+    - checkout package.json for npm commands

+4) Deploy
+  - Chane the deploy script in package.json i.e replace your contract name and your account ID
+  - npm run deploy

+In Action :

+For Deleting the resturant

+near call <Contract Name> deleteRestuarant '{"restaurantName":<RestaurantName>}' --account-id <Account ID>

+For Adding the restaurant
+near call <Contract Name> pushRestuarant '{"restaurantName": <Resturant Name> , "location" : <Location>}' --account-id <Account ID>

+For pushing the review
+near call <Contract Name> pushreview '{"restaurantName":<Resturant Name> , "review": <Review>}' --account-id <Account ID>

-Command to view all the books: near view $CONTRACT seeBooks '{}'
+For getting all the reviews of the restuarant near view <Contract Name> getAllReviewsOfRest '{<Resturant Name>}'

-Command to query books with ID: near call $CONTRACT queryBook '{"bookID" : "string"}' --account-id <Enter your account id> Insert the ID of the book in place of string in above command.

-USAGE:
-The contract can be used as a Blockchain based Library application for storing books on chain with other related info after amending in the contract.